preservim/vim-wheel/README.markdown

 [wo]: http://github.com/reedes/vim-wordy

 ## Future development

-Ideally, we can figure out how to get _wheel_ to work effectively while in Wrap mode, but Vim’s `CTRL-E` and `CTRL-Y` are too jumpy for large blocks of wrapped text.
-If someone can get this working, a pull request would be welcome.

 There’s an experimental horizontal scrolling movement hidden within for those who wish to try it out.